Get More From Your Griddle

+Place your griddle away from drafts.
 To avoid cold spots and sudden heat loss, place your griddle away from doorways and cross currents of air.
 Also, make sure your ventilation system is in top shape to handle any heat emissions from the griddle.

+Monitor your griddle thermostat.
 Work at peak efficiency by monitoring your griddle’s temperature and recalibrating your thermostat as needed.

+Use your griddle instead of your broiler.
 Thermostatically-controlled griddles use less energy than charbroilers, so use your griddle when you can.
 Some griddles have a grooved surface to create grill marks on food, but these can slow down cooking and raise energy costs.

+Lower the heat or turn off any sections not in use.
 If your griddle has multiple sections, turn off those that are not in use.

+Reduce standby time.
 Time spent idling is energy and money wasted.
 Whenever possible, turn the griddle completely off between rushes.
 Turning it off for three extra hours a day saves $250 a year.
 A little down time goes a long way.

+Preheat only as long as necessary.
 See the manufacturer’s instructions for precise preheating instructions.
 Avoid leaving your griddle on for longer than you need to.

+Use thawed food when you can.
 Putting frozen food product on your griddle consumes more energy than thawed food.
 Make sure you plan ahead so that you do not overwork your griddle.

 To keep your equipment performing efficiently and with the least amount of energy, establish a regular maintenance plan with these maitain and save tips.

+Clean your griddle plate daily.
 Clean your griddle daily and season it with oil when appropriate to keep it performing at its best.
 Clean carbon-steel plates with a grill brick or abrasive pad.
 Scrub stainless-steel plates with water.
 Never clean chrome-plated griddles with abrasives; follow the manufacturer’s care instructions.

+Check for worn components.
 Check for loose connections, grease-blocked flues, hot spots, malfunctioning gas valves, rust or a cracked plate.
 All of these will make your griddle less efficient.

+Keep the burners clean.
 If you have a gas griddle, keep the burners clean by removing any charred or burned-on pieces.
 If your griddle consistently has to heat through blackened leftovers, it will work harder than it needs to and expend excess energy.